-As Whangārei District continues to experience high levels of population growth, there will be an increasing pressure on our transport networks.
+As Whangārei District continues to experience high levels of population growth, there will be increasing pressure on our transport networks.

-The dominant form of transport is by private vehicles.
+The dominant form of transport is private vehicles.
 To reduce the pressures on the roads, increasing the number of people using public transport or walking and biking is crucial.
-Council priorities for the public sector is:
+Priorities for our Council include:

-- 1. Improving the safety of our roads, particularly those of high use roads. - 2.
-Reduce vehicle congestion in the longterm future. - 3.
-Explore future transport routes. - Explore the long-term possibilities for other alternative transport options including passenger rail and light rail.
+- 1. Improving the safety of our roads, particularly those of high-use roads. - 2.
+Reduce vehicle congestion in the long-term future. - 3.
+Explore future transport routes. - 4.
+Explore the long-term possibilities for other alternative transport options, including passenger rail and light rail.